Electromyography of 3 scapular muscles: a comparative analysis of the Cuff Link device and a standard push-up

 Digital Object Identifier (DOI)

 Tucker, W. Steven; Campbell, Brian M.; Swartz, Erik E.; and Armstrong, Charles W., "Electromyography of 3 scapular muscles: a comparative analysis of the Cuff Link device and a standard push-up" (2008).
-Kinesiology Scholarship.
+Journal of Athletic Training.
 19.

 Copyright © National Athletic Trainers' Association, Inc.